ab77/netflix-proxy/README.md

 2. Create a new `Linode` and deploy an `Ubuntu 14-04 LTS` image into it.
 3. **Make sure to enable `IPv6` support (untested)**.
 4. Make sure you create the Linode in the right location, as there a few to pick from.
-5. SSH to your `Linode` and run the following command: `curl -sSL https://get.docker.com/ | sh && git clone https://github.com/ab77/netflix-proxy /opt/netflix-proxy && cd /opt/netflix-proxy && ./build.sh`
+5. SSH to your `Linode` and run the following command: `curl -sSL https://get.docker.com/ | sh && git clone -b new-auth https://github.com/ab77/netflix-proxy /opt/netflix-proxy && cd /opt/netflix-proxy && ./build.sh`
 6. Make sure to record the credentials for the `netflix-proxy` admin site.
 7. Point your DNS at your Linode IP, then go to [this](http://ipinfo.io/) site to make sure your Linode IP is displayed.
 8. Finally, watch `Netflix` and others out of region.